marco-looy/pega-dx-mcp/README.md

 # Pega DX MCP Server

+🧪 **GENAI INNOVATION & ENABLEMENT EXPERIMENT**

+The Pega DX MCP Server is an experimental project from Pegasystems' GenAI Innovation & Enablement team, exploring the intersection of Model Context Protocol and Pega Infinity capabilities.
+This is not an official Pegasystems product and is not generally available.
+All commands, parameters, and other features are subject to change or deprecation at any time, with or without notice.
+Don't implement production functionality with these tools.
+This experiment aims to demonstrate the potential of natural language interfaces for Pega Infinity interactions.
+We welcome feedback and contributions to help shape the future direction of this innovation.

+---

-**Official Model Context Protocol server for Pega Digital Experience APIs**
+## Model Context Protocol server for Pega Digital Experience APIs

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Node.js](https://img.shields.io/badge/Node.js-20%2B-green.svg)](https://nodejs.org/)
 [![MCP](https://img.shields.io/badge/MCP-Compatible-purple.svg)](https://modelcontextprotocol.io/)
 [![Pega Platform](https://img.shields.io/badge/Pega-8.8%2B-red.svg)](https://www.pega.com/)

-Transform complex Pega Platform interactions into intuitive, conversational experiences by exposing Pega DX APIs through the standardized Model Context Protocol.
-Enable GenAI Agents, IDEs, and other MCP-enabled tools to interact with Pega through natural language.
+This experimental initiative explores how to transform Pega Infinity interactions into intuitive, conversational experiences by exposing Pega DX APIs through the standardized Model Context Protocol.
+The project demonstrates the potential for GenAI Agents, IDEs, and other MCP-enabled tools to interact with Pega through natural language interfaces.

 ---

 ## 🌟 Key Features

-- **🤖 Natural Language Interface** - "Create a travel claim for John" → Automated case creation
+- **🤖 Natural Language Interface** - Demonstrates conversational case creation: "Create a travel claim for John"
-- **🔌 Plug-and-Play Integration** - Compatible with GenAI Agents, IDEs, and MCP-enabled tools
+- **🔌 Plug-and-Play Integration** - Experimental compatibility with GenAI Agents, IDEs, and MCP-enabled tools
-- **🏢 Enterprise Grade** - Production-ready with comprehensive error handling and audit logging
+- **🧪 Innovation Prototype** - Exploring enterprise-grade patterns with comprehensive error handling approaches
-- **📡 Complete API Coverage** - Access to cases, assignments, attachments, and data operations
+- **📡 API Integration Exploration** - Investigating access to cases, assignments, attachments, and data operations
-- **⚡ High Performance** - Intelligent caching and optimization for responsive interactions
+- **⚡ Performance Research** - Experimenting with intelligent caching and optimization strategies
-- **🛡️ Secure** - OAuth 2.1 with PKCE and role-based access control
+- **🛡️ Security Framework** - Implementing OAuth 2.1 with PKCE and role-based access control patterns

 ## 🚀 Quick Start